Tecsabio/TechnicalTest/README.md

 - You need to create a website and host it on Microsoft Azure.
 - The website needs to be able to do the following:
-  - Upload an Image to Azure blob Storage and store over there.
+  - Upload an Image to Azure blob Storage and store it over there.
   - You need to make sure that the image doesn't have any Porn or Offensive materials, in order for you to do this you can use Azure Cognitive services

 You have only one week to finish this assignement, the assessment will depend on how fast you will finish the assignement and how far you will go in it.

 All questions are allowed but for the Great Google not to us ;) - Good Luck , you need to turn this assignment by <b>16th of August 2016</b>.

-You can sign up for 1 month free trial on Microsoft Azure with your credit card only - it will not charge you anything - if you have a problem with this, please let us know tomorrow at most so we can find another way.
+You can sign up for 1 month free trial on Microsoft Azure with your credit card only - it will not charge you anything - if you have a problem with this, please let us know tomorrow at most by sending an email to rana@tecsabio.com and please mention in the email an outlook account like @hotmail , @msn , @outlook so we can create a website space and assign it to you so you can work.

 <b>Microsoft Azure free Trial:</b> https://azure.microsoft.com/en-us/free/